souhailaS/APIcture/README.md

 # APIcture

 APIcture is a comprehensive tool designed to empower researchers, developers, and users to gain deeper insights into the evolution of web APIs.
-Our submission, APIcture, introduces an innovative approach to visualizing API changes and versioning strategies, enabling users to comprehend the temporal sequence of changes, assess compatibility issues, and understand versioning practices.
+It introduces an innovative approach to visualizing API changes and versioning strategies, enabling users to comprehend the temporal sequence of changes, assess compatibility issues, and understand versioning practices.
 The tool encompasses two main visualizations: API Changes and API Version Clock.
 The former provides a detailed view of changes occurring at specific time intervals, while the latter offers an overarching